Open-Innovation-NLP/OpenDomainQA/README.md

 Some examples of natural language document collections used for question answering systems include:

--a local collection of reference texts
+- a local collection of reference texts
--internal organization documents and web pages -compiled newswire reports
+- internal organization documents and web pages
+- compiled newswire reports
--a set of Wikipedia pages
+- a set of Wikipedia pages
--a subset of World Wide Web pages
+- a subset of World Wide Web pages

 Question answering research attempts to deal with a wide range of question types including: fact, list, definition, How, Why, hypothetical, semantically constrained, and cross-lingual questions.